glennmcewan/untappd-sdk/README.md

-# untappd-sdk
+# Untappd SDK for PHP
-Untappd PHP SDK - a PHP package to interact with Untappd's API
+Untappd SDK for PHP - a PHP package to interact with Untappd's API